QuestPDF/QuestPDF-Documentation/docs/api-reference/table.md

 ## Overlapping cells

-Cells can overlap each other.
-This situation is possible when you manually assign cell's location:
+Cells can overlap one another.
+This situation is possible when you manually assign a cell's location:

 ```csharp{10-12}
 .Table(table =>